mateeeeeee/Ola/README.md

 You use the `ref` keyword in the following contexts:
 	- in function signature to pass parameter by reference
 	- in variable declaration to declare a reference variable
+	- in function signature to return by reference
 ```

 void IntByRef(ref int a)